wpanas/testcontainers-examples/spring-junit5/README.md

 # Spring JPA with PostgreSQL

-This is all you need to set up PostgreSQL container inside Spring Boot Test.
+This is all you need to set up PostgreSQL container inside Spring Boot Test with JUnit 5.

 ## Test code